WilliamGeo/UniversityHandBook/README.md

 If you feel unmotivated try to add a reward system to your work.
 For every task you complete, give it a piece of coursework, you get to do something you want to do such as play a game for 30 mins.
 This will help divide up the work and not make it seem to stressful.
 Please also make sure you take regular breaks from work as being confined to a task for too long can just cause you to stop working.
 <br><br>

+## Employment
+### LinkedIn

+### GitHub
+Github is one of the areas employers can see some of the work you have done easily.
+Not to say that all of them do this or that is required by you to make a github.<br>
+Style your home page with [profileme.dev](https://www.profileme.dev/) to clearly show your skills in a nicely displayed way.

 ## Last little Note
 If you have any suggestions on what could be added to this document to help other fellow students feel free to add to this document either in the form of a fork or using the 'issues' tab.
 I will be sure to credit you :3